Brokerages

 Fees

-To check the latest fees at all the fee levels, see the What are the fees on Coinbase? page on the Coinbase website.
+To view the Coinbase trading fees, see the What are the fees on Coinbase? page on the Coinbase website.
+To view how we model their fees, see Fees.

 Slippage